tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

 ==================

 On this page, we provide an overview of the categories of environment models that are available, how to create them, how to access them, as well as some general notes on their usages, typical pitfalls, hints, etc. How to define the settings for an environment model is discussed :ref:`here <custom_body_settings>`.
 Summarizing, settings for an environment model are stored in a :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings` object, a list of which (one for each body) is stored in a :class:`~tudatpy.numerical_simulation.environment_setup.BodyListSettings` object.
 We reiterate that these objects themselves do not have any "functionality", except providing settings that define how to create the actual (potentially interconnected and interdependent environment models).
-After creating the environent, you can be access any relevant functionality of the environment models (ephemerides, rotation models, etc.) outside the context of a propagation.
+After creating the environment, you can access any relevant functionality of the environment models (ephemerides, rotation models, etc.) outside the context of a propagation.

 .. note::
-    For details on how to access the environment *during a propagation (for custom models, typically), see :ref:`this page <environment_during_propagation>`
+    For details on how to access the environment *during a propagation* (for custom models, typically), see :ref:`this page <environment_during_propagation>`

 In Tudat, the full environment is stored in a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` object, which in turn stores environment models inside :class:`~tudatpy.numerical_simulation.environment.Body` objects (one for each natural or artifical body in your model).
 From each object representing a body, you can extract each separate environment model (see list below).
 For instance, to retrieve the :class:`~tudatpy.numerical_simulation.environment.Ephemeris` object from the body named ``Earth``, you can use the following: